 What’s wrong with this picture?

-“The [U.S.] government…asserts that the detainees’ [interrogation] experiences are a secret that should never be shared with the public.”
+“The [U.S.] government…asserts that the detainees’ [interrogation] experiences are a secret that should never be shared with the public.”and yet:

 I also find it interesting that the government functionaries tasked with spouting these absurdities are usually females, apparently because the press tends to be gentler with them.
 Do Kathleen Blomquist, the “Justice Department spokeswoman,” and Marilyn A. Dorn, a “CIA Information Review Officer” honestly believe the talking points they are spewing forth?
 That our “interrogation techniques” are so precious that they must be protected at any cost, including the prevention of any meaningful legal defense being provided to our prisoners?